← Back to all posts

 Time-based One-Time Passwords.
 Same protocol behind Google Authenticator.
 A shared secret generates a 6-digit code that changes every 30 seconds.
 You have the code or you don’t.
 No amount of prompt engineering can fake a TOTP code.

-I built TOTP verification directly into Overwatch.
+Built TOTP verification directly into Overwatch.
 Pure Python implementation, no external libraries.
-HMAC-SHA1, struct packing, the RFC 6238 algorithm.
-Overwatch exposes a verification endpoint:
+HMAC-SHA1, struct packing, the RFC 6238 algorithm:

-Now the workflow for privileged operations: Athena tells me she needs to run something elevated.
+The workflow: Athena needs to run something elevated.
 I open my authenticator app and send the 6-digit code.
 Athena calls the verification endpoint.
 If valid, she proceeds.
 If not, she doesn’t.

 The Admin Script